Pathoschild/smapi-mod-dump/source/Shoplifter/README.md

 - French, thanks to Breeis!
 - Portuguese, thanks to Kadomine!
 - German, thanks to NotErikWasTaken!
+- Spanish, thanks to viridian-fog!
+- Turkish, thanks to zenura!

 New translations always welcome!
 The best place to reach me is on the Shoplifter [mod page](https://www.nexusmods.com/stardewvalley/mods/8569).
 Translations are released seperately to the main files until a sufficient number of translations are received for a full release.
 1.1.3 was the last translation full release.
+The release included Chinese, Korean, Italian, French, Portuguese and German.

 ## Versions ##
 1.0.0 - Initial release